alavezzo/team-profile-generator/README.md

   Each prompt has validation attached to it.
 Employee ID only accepts a numerical value.
 Each prompt must be answered to proceed.
 If an input is not necessary, remove the validate lines from the code in lib/Team.js.
 Once each prompt is answered, the generated HTML file can be found in the /dist folder.

   ## Test Instructions
   Tests on this application are run using jest.
 To run these tests, enter 'npm run test' in the command line.
-Optionally you can specify the file you wish to run tests on by entering 'npm run test <fileName>'.
+Optionally you can specify the file you wish to run tests on by entering 'npm run test {fileName}'.

   ## Questions
   Link to my GitHub: [github.com/alavezzo](https://github.com/alavezzo)